cilium/cilium/Documentation/install/system_requirements.rst

 Linux Kernel
 ============

-Cilium leverages and builds on the kernel BPF functionality as well as various subsystems which integrate with BPF.
+Cilium leverages and builds on the kernel eBPF functionality as well as various subsystems which integrate with eBPF.
 Therefore, host systems are required to run Linux kernel version 4.9.17 or later to run a Cilium agent.
-More recent kernels may provide additional BPF functionality that Cilium will automatically detect and use on agent start.
+More recent kernels may provide additional eBPF functionality that Cilium will automatically detect and use on agent start.

-In order for the BPF feature to be enabled properly, the following kernel configuration options must be enabled.
+In order for the eBPF feature to be enabled properly, the following kernel configuration options must be enabled.
 This is typically the case  with distribution kernels.
 When an option can be built as a module or statically linked, either choice is valid.